Signing up for my daughter's kindergarten entrance exam sounds so official and intimidating, even as a teacher!

 Here are the details on the why's and how's of the entrance exam so you and your child can feel more relaxed about it and even know a couple teacher secrets as to how it's used.

 In the summer before kids enter kindergarten most schools ask them to come in and do some kind of assessment in order to determine where they are academically.
+This can also be called a kindergarten screening, kindergarten assessment, or kindergarten entrance test.

 These assessments are not all the same.
 Some school use teacher made assessments, while others use standardized widely available tests like the Lollipop Test and DIBELS.
 Many use a combination of assessments.